lvcabral/brs-engine/README.md

 ### Games and Demos

-You can try the emulator by running one of the games or demonstration channels listed below, these are pre-configured as _clickable icons_ on `index.html`, all these channels are tested on the emulator and are publicly available with source code, download the `.zip` release files (links below) and copy to the `channels` folder under the application root.
-You can also run your own code, either as a single **.brs** file or a channel **.zip package**.
+You can try the emulator by running one of the demonstration channels included in the repository, these are pre-configured as _clickable icons_ on `index.html`.
+In addition to the icons, the emulator has a button where you can load your own code, either as a single **.brs** file or a channel **.zip package**.
+You can also load the `.zip` release files of some games, all the files linked below are tested on the emulator and are publicly available with source code.

 *   [Prince of Persia for Roku](https://github.com/lvcabral/Prince-of-Persia-Roku) port by Marcelo Lv Cabral - Download [zip file](https://github.com/lvcabral/Prince-of-Persia-Roku/releases/download/v0.15.3700/Prince-of-Persia-Roku-015.zip)
 *   [Lode Runner for Roku](https://github.com/lvcabral/Lode-Runner-Roku) remake by Marcelo Lv Cabral - Download [zip file](https://github.com/lvcabral/Lode-Runner-Roku/releases/download/v0.17.700/Lode-Runner-Roku-017.zip)
-*   [Colliding Sprites](https://blog.roku.com/developer/2012/09/15/colliding-sprites) demonstration by Robert Burdick - Download [zip file](https://github.com/rokudev/samples/blob/master/ux%20components/control/Collisions.zip)

 ### Note for BrightScript Developers